DamoM73/digital-solutions-text/ds_textbook/1_explore/8_scenario.md

 He would love nothing more than coming home each day and playing hangman to relax, but that would involve interacting with people.
 Mikey is looking for a way to play hangman by himself.

 Mikey is concerned that if he had hangman on his phone, that he would play it at work.
 Therefore he is looking for a solution that would only reside on his laptop.
 He knows that he can buy a hangman game, but he cannot afford it.

+## Unit 2 Scenario
+Things have changed in Mikey's life since we last worked for him.
+All the previous details are still relevant, but there are new aspects to consider.

+First Mikey is now in a relationship, and it is getting serious.
+His partner, who is also interested in Hang Man, has moved in.
+Mikey would like to setup the game with different users so his partner can play whilst not ruining Mikey's record.

+Speaking of records, Mikey would like to start viewing some stats about his hangman playing.
+Specifically he would like to know: how many games he has played, how many lost, how many won, and the win-loss percentage.
+He would also like to know what was the longest word he's guessed, and which word he has missed the most.
+He would also a word not to repeat once he has guessed it.

+Mikey has also found a dictionary spreadsheet with a heap of words that he would like the program to use.
+This spreadsheet has other details that he thinks might be useful, but he's not sure how to use them yet.